Visan1/portfolio/README.md

 - Utilized data combined with SEO strategies to create promotional content to increase web traffic

 **Software Developer at 100Devs (_January 2022 — December 2022_)**
--	Collaborated with a team of developers to build modern and responsive web applications using best practices.
+-	Collaborated with a team of developers to build modern and responsive web applications using best practices
-- Built semantically structured full stack web applications.
+- Built semantically structured full stack web applications utilizing MERN stack
--	Applied agile methodologies like SCRUM for project management.
+-	Applied agile methodologies like SCRUM for project management

 **Quality Assurance Technician at Ventura Foods (_January 2020 - August 2021_)**
 - Reduced quality assurance tasks from 1.5 hours to 20 minutes through data driven decision making resulting in an improvement in efficiency by over 75%, saving $10,000 in costs weekly